belo-app/mimir/docs/flows/recurring-purchases.md

 # Recurring purchases

-With recurring purchases you can schedule daily,weekly or monthly transactions of your preferred assets.
+With recurring purchases you can schedule daily, weekly or monthly swaps between your preferred assets.

 It is only possible to schedule only one recurring purchase per pair/period.